So your pipes have burst, or there’s a leak in your kitchen ceiling from the bathroom upstairs. Don’t panic!

 This guide will help explain what our escape of water cover protects you against, what you should do if you spot escape of water and what happens after you’ve made a claim.

-All three of Admiral’s Home Insurance policies cover water escaping from:
+All three levels of Admiral Home Insurance cover water escaping from:

 - Fixed water tanks